bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-59">59.
 Calculate the Exponentiation of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Calculate the exponentiation of a given base raised to a specified exponent.
+<p>Calculate the exponentiation of a given base raised to a specified exponent.</p>
 <pre>
 const exponentiate = (base, exponent) => Math.pow(base, exponent);
 console.log(exponentiate(2, 3));